 Since this tournament is platinum certified by PACE, the top 25% (10 teams) qualified for the PACE National Scholastic Championship in Chicago on June 6-7.
 Congratulations to St. Louis Patriots, Ladue A, Central A, Thomas Jefferson A, North Kansas City A, College Heights Christian, Hallsville A, Centralia A, Kickapoo, and Eldon A for earning bids to NSC!

 Thanks to all of our talented staff who made this day of 205 quizbowl matches possible, getting everyone to lunch on time, finishing consolation rounds by 3:45, and completing the entire 13 round tournament by 5:45.
-The staff who did a fantastic job efficiently running the largest Qualifier to date include Aadyn from College Heights; Andrew, Braelynn, and Ethan from Hallsville; Jessi and Kaileigh from Houston; Melanie from North Kansas City; Logan Durk, Brett Kelley, Huzaifa Khan, Michael Menkhus, Michael Powers, Myles Steffes, Caden Stone, Ruth Temme, Felix Wang, and Dexter Wickham; coaches Scott Allen, Kathy Brandon, Drew Darr, Jen Farra, Jonah Krueger, Ginger Luetkemeyer, Josh Malecki, Jean Miller, Pat O'Keefe, Andrew Reynolds, Dale Schenewerk, Scott Walker, and John York; and fellow MOQBA members David Dennis, Stephanie Hull, Lisa McClary, Sean Phillips, Max Ryle, and Shelley Swoyer.
+The staff who did a fantastic job efficiently running the largest Qualifier to date include Aadyn from College Heights; Andrew, Braelynn, and Ethan from Hallsville; Jessi and Kaileigh from Houston; Melanie from North Kansas City; Logan Durk, Brett Kelley, Huzaifa Khan, Michael Menkhus, Em Powers, Myles Steffes, Caden Stone, Ruth Temme, Felix Wang, and April Wickham; coaches Scott Allen, Kathy Brandon, Drew Darr, Jen Farra, Jonah Krueger, Ginger Luetkemeyer, Josh Malecki, Jean Miller, Pat O'Keefe, Andrew Reynolds, Dale Schenewerk, Scott Walker, and John York; and fellow MOQBA members David Dennis, Stephanie Hull, Lisa McClary, Sean Phillips, Max Ryle, and Shelley Swoyer.
 We greatly appreciate all of these wonderful people for volunteering their Saturdays to fully staff such a large tournament; thanks to NKC coach Branden Stilwell for also volunteering to moderate.
 Special thanks to founding MOQBA member Paul Nelson for returning from Maryland to moderate all thirteen rounds; Kyle Hill, Jacob O'Rourke, and Alex Smith for their invaluable help in the control rooms; and to Stephanie, Alex, Jacob, and Kyle for additional assistance with various tasks before, during, and after the tournament.